hashicorp/nomad/website/source/guides/tls.html.md

 ## Configuring Nomad

-Once you have the appropriate key and certificates installed you're ready to configure Nomad to use them for mTLS.
-Starting with the [server configuration from the Getting Started guide][guide-server] add the following TLS CONFIGUration options:
+Next Nomad must be configured to use the newly-created key and certificates for mTLS.
+Starting with the [server configuration from the Getting Started guide][guide-server] add the following TLS configuration options:

 ```hcl
 # Increase log verbosity